Investec Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Examples of recent questions relating to the Investec Conveyancing Panel from members of the public
+Q and A’s regarding the Investec Solicitor Panel from members of the public

-I am selling my house and the estate agent has just called to say that the purchasers are changing their conveyancer.
-The reason given is that Investec will only work with solicitors on their conveyancing panel.
-Why would a major mortgage company only work with specific solicitors?
+I am selling my maisonette and the estate agent has just called to warn that the buyers are switching solicitor.
+I am told that this is due to the fact that Investec will only deal with property lawyers on their conveyancing panel.
+Why would a major mortgage company only deal with certain lawyers?

-Mortgage companies have always had an approved set of law firms they are willing to work with, but in the past few years big names such as HSBC, have reviewed and reduced their conveyancing panel– in some cases removing conveyancing firms who have worked with them for decades.
+Lenders have always had panels of law firms they are willing to work with, but in the past few years big names such as HSBC, have reviewed and reduced their conveyancing panel– in some cases removing conveyancing firms who have worked with them for more than 15 years.

-Your search tool is useful but there are many lawyers listed near Coventry on the Investec conveyancing panel.
-It would be a lot more helpful if you could recommend a specific firm on the conveyancing panel for Investec ?
+Your search tool is useful but there are many lawyers listed near Hackney on the Investec conveyancing panel.
+It would be a lot more helpful if you could recommend a specific firm on the Investec approved panel?

 Copyright © Lexsure Limited, 2025